krosengr4/capstone-3/capstone-starter/key-takeaways/Easyshop_API-Key_Takeaways.md

 \- If a user is not logged in, and they don't have an account to log into, I added a feature where the user can register a new account!
+Whenever the user clicks Create Account, a form displays and asks them for a user name, a password, add to confirm the password.
+When the user enters the information and clicks "Create Account" they are automatically logged in and a welcome message displays.